-The winter sun also has a direct impact on the levels of serotonin in the human body: simply put, this means that you can feel calmer just by spending that hour out in the sun as you trek your way across the snow.
+The winter sun also has a direct impact on the levels of serotonin in the human body: simply put, this means that you can feel calmer just by spending that hour out in the sun as you trek your way across the fresh snow.

 Yet another immediate health benefit of snowshoeing is better sleep.
 As the muscles work their way during the day, at night, the body will have higher doses of melatonin present, which promises a night’s sound sleep.

 Snowshoeing is not only about the physical benefits.
 As people fight the winter blues locked up in their homes, stress relief is direly needed.
 And snowshoeing is just the answer.
 Imagine leaving your house to take a leisurely stroll across the snow-covered path in the fresh air, taking a moment to reflect and take in the beauty of the world.
 Now add to it the weight of your snowshoes and all the negative energy leaving your muscles as they help you tread the snowy terrain.